Awkward garden types and how thoughtful design solves them

 What makes a garden awkward to design and build

-Long thin and narrow gardens
+Long, thin and narrow gardens

 Gardens with no side access